akwohlgenant/andywohlg/content/authors/admin/_index.md

 ---
-bio: I am interested in data analytics and data science methods as applied to problems in the energy industry.
+bio: I am interested in data analytics and data science methods as applied to a variety of problems, especially those in the energy industry.
 education:
   courses:
   - course: MSc in Data Analytics